ADHD Couples Therapy in Wisconsin

 What to Expect in Couples Therapy

 Our sessions focus on identifying your relationship’s unique communication cycle and learning practical ways to shift it. ➡️Read about my clinical approach and therapy methods.
-I draw on approaches such as the Gottman Method, Emotionally Focused Therapy (EFT), and tools to help partners struggling with ADHD:
+I draw from multiple therapeutic approaches based on each couple’s unique needs, helping partners better understand ADHD-related communication patterns, emotional regulation struggles, resentment cycles, and chronic misunderstandings:

 • Reduce defensiveness and reactivity